MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 ### Error Code: Ora2Pg-0012
 Error Message: Assessment failed due to an issue with the Ora2pg installation.
 Install Ora2pg using the script {0}.
 This script will install the Ora2pg and its pre-requisites.
-Please verify that PATH (Windows) environment variable or ORACLE_HOME (Linux) environment variable is pointing to the correct Oracle Home Directory.
+Verify that PATH (Windows) environment variable or ORACLE_HOME (Linux) environment variable is pointing to the correct Oracle Home Directory.

 Possible causes: Ora2Pg is not installed or is not visible to you.